Iowa's Supreme Court Hears Dispute Over $75 Speeding Ticket

 "There is never a citation issued that does not get reviewed and approved by a police officer," Gatso attorney Paul Burns told the justices.
 According to court documents, Gatso receives $25 per citation.

 Larew also argued that there is no valid safety reason for the camera system on Interstate 380 — also the site of alleged speeding violations by the other parties to the case.
-He said the cameras don't issue tickets to semi-trucks and government vehicles, calling the discrepancy arbitrary and a violation of equal protection.
+He said the cameras don't issue tickets to semitrailers and government vehicles, calling the discrepancy arbitrary and a violation of equal protection.

 The camera system works by focusing on back license plates, which government vehicles do not have in Iowa.
 Patricia Kropf, an attorney for the city, told the court that the excluded vehicles are "just not in the database that we need to use to do this in a cost-effective manner."